Kyle Lowry NBA Playoffs Player Props: Heat vs. Celtics

 Kyle Lowry Insights vs. the Celtics

-- Conceding 111.4 points per game, the Celtics are the fourth-ranked squad in the league on defense.
+- Defensively, the Celtics are ranked fourth in the league, giving up 111.4 points per game.

-- On the glass, the Celtics are 18th in the league, allowing 44 rebounds per contest.
+- The Celtics concede 44 rebounds per contest, ranking 18th in the league.

-- The Celtics concede 11.6 made 3-pointers per contest, fifth-ranked in the NBA.
+- The Celtics are the fifth-ranked team in the league at allowing threes, giving up 11.6 made 3-pointers per contest.

 Kyle Lowry vs. the Celtics